nicholashibberd/bouncing-vim/README.md

   - `ALT-I` or `<leader>i`: above

-Due to the difficulty to find sensible mappings, and to the impossibility to fix the keycode for ALT-I on Mac, these mappings may be removed or changed.
+Due to the difficulty to find sensible mappings, and to the impossibility to fix the keycode for ALT-I on Mac: these mappings may be removed or changed.

 * Leader is mapped to the popular `,` but `\` is still supported.